How to set independent talent up for success (Guide)

 An optimized or blended workforce is the winning strategy for many enterprises across all sectors.
 Competitive benefits of such a workforce—with a large percentage of independent talent working alongside employees—include operational cost savings, increased productivity, and access to skills unavailable on the job market.

 The US independent talent population virtually exploded after the pandemic lockdown was lifted.
-The total number of full-time, part-time, and occasional independents rose 34% in 2021 to 51.1 million, then jumped 26% to 64.6 million in 2022.
+The total number of full-time, part-time, and occasional independents rose to 72.1 million in 2023.
 This robust independent population supports an optimized workforce, allowing hiring managers to fill short-term and long-term roles with expert contractors.

 It’s one thing to have such a large talent pool available to you.
 Setting up for success means engaging the right independent professionals and motivating them to re-engage with you over time.